MariAmYouniS100/MPI_image_processing_App/README.md

 > This repository contains several image filters for image enhancement and faster processing using MPI and openCV laibraries

 # Prerequisites
-Before running the tests, ensure you have the following prerequisites installed on your system:
+Before running the project, ensure you have the following prerequisites installed on your system:
 - MPI laibrary x64.
 - openCV laibrary 4.0.9 version